YangLei2586/R_Shiny_Stock_Price_Prediction_Web_Application/README.md

 # Stock_Price_Prediction_Application
-Building a stock price change predictor using shiny in R
+Building a stock price change prediction interactive web-based application using quantmod and shiny package in R